sgrif/diesel.rs-website/src/guides/extending-diesel.md

 This means that the generated function can take both Diesel expressions, and Rust values to be sent with the query.

-The macro takes three arguments:
+The macro takes one argument: a function definition.

-- A function name
-- A type name
-- A type signature

-The type signature uses the same syntax as a normal Rust function.
-However, the types given are SQL types, not concrete Rust types.
+However, the types in the function signature are SQL types, not concrete Rust types.
 This is what allows us to pass both columns and Rust strings.
 If we defined this function manually, it would look like this: